 One of the places I visited more than once.
-In my opinion this place is breath taking but also like a maze.
+In my opinion, this place is breathtaking but also like a maze.
 Especially the food court area downstairs.
-Nontheless, I can say that I loved visiting it.
-Hence, why i came back more than once.
+Nonetheless, I can say that I loved visiting it.
+Hence, why I came back more than once.

 Now let me tell you something:

 I like watching people.
 Not in a stalking, creepy kind of sense, though.

 So this one time I bought myself some Chinese take-out food, went back upstairs to the hall and decided to sit on the floor (as many others) to soak up the atmosphere of the building but also to check out the ceiling since it had beautiful paintings of constellations.
 What better way is there than to sit on the floor?
 I’m not ashamed and I don’t give a f*ck 🙂